smartgeber Logo

 Dystopian Characteristics: What Defines a Dystopia?

-This article explores the defining characteristics of dystopian settings, examining the elements that contribute to creating unsettling and oppressive worlds.
+This article explores the defining characteristics of dystopian places, examining elements like oppressive governments, surveillance, and societal control.

 What makes a place a dystopia?